Gas, fees, and economics¶

 MEMPOOL_MIN_FEE | 0.0001 WAVE | Floor — txs below are rejected from mempool |

-DEFAULT_TRANSACTION_FEE | 0.01 WAVE | What the wallet UI uses by default |
+DEFAULT_TRANSACTION_FEE | 0.01 WAVE | Default used by the wallet UI |

 | Contract deploy / call fee | 0.001 WAVE | Charged from sender; gas_limit * gas_price |